macdaliot/py-beach/README.md

 a private, secure environment and non-malicious users.

 ## Repo Structure
-The distributable package is in /lib/beach.
+The distributable package is in /beach.

-Small tests / examples can be found in /examples.
+Small tests / examples can be found in /examples and /tests.

 Useful scripts, like installing dependancies on a simple Debian system without a package can be found in /scripts/